 Credit card fraud is on the rise, and law enforcement is aggressively pursuing those they believe to be engaged in this crime.
 The penalties for credit card fraud can include incarceration and heavy fines.
 If you have been accused of committing credit card fraud, whether misdemeanor or felony, contact the experienced Phoenix credit card fraud defense lawyers at AZ Defenders for a free consultation.

 With countless people impacted by credit card fraud, there is significant attention from lawmakers, law enforcement, and prosecutors in Arizona to arrest and convict those they believe to be involved.
 Fraudulent use of a credit card with a purchase over $250 will be filed as a felony, with a prison term of up to three years for a first offense, along with $150,000 in fines.
 The minimum jail time is for this class five felony is six months.
-The outcome of your case will be the direct result of the actions taken by your criminal defense lawyer.
+The outcome of your case will be the direct result of the actions taken by your Phoenix credit card fraud defense attorney.
 The first step is a full review and evaluation of the case against you.
 Exercise your right to remain silent and get legal protection you can trust to go the distance in defending you.

 The Phoenix credit card fraud attorneys at AZ Defenders are known for building well-documented, professionally-presented defense cases in white collar crimes, including credit card fraud.
 Our trial lawyers will fight hard to help you seek a positive outcome, whether an acquittal, reduced charge, dismissal, or probation.

 There are various ways to commit credit card fraud, all of which include intent to defraud in order to get money, goods or services with the use of another person’s credit card without consent.
 These cases are closely linked to identity theft.
 Arizona has passed substantial legislation prohibiting credit card fraud, and considers the following criminal actions to be punishable with jail time, fines, probation, and depending on the circumstances, imprisonment.